Echoece/Shaiya/ep5/item mall/readme.md

 1. copy the dll, ini, and ps_game to your bin and put your account in the ini

 **revisions**
-* the code is smaller, more readable, and has different source code for hooks
+* the code is smaller, more readable, and uses different source code for hooks
 * added support for reading the account username and password from an ini file

 **contents**